plaisteixo-5/Calculator-.NET/README.md

 # .NET Projects

-This repo is used to put all projects that develop while i was learning C#.
+This repo is used to put all projects that i develop while i was learning C#.